chaitanya2692/my-homelab/docs/reference/scripts-api.md

 ### update-manifests.sh What It Does

 1. Checks for changes in relevant files (argocd, base, overlays, scripts)
+2. If no changes are detected, exits successfully without rebuilding
-2. Updates environment in kustomization files
+3. Updates environment in kustomization files
-3. Builds each overlay (htpc, utils, infra, argocd) with kustomize
+4. Builds each overlay (htpc, utils, infra, argocd) with kustomize
-4. Generates consolidated install.yaml file
+5. Generates consolidated install.yaml file
-5. Cleans up temporary chart directories
+6. Cleans up temporary chart directories

 ### update-manifests.sh Arguments